Precision tests of bulk entanglement: $AdS_3$ vectors: Massive Chern-Simons theory in

 This is because these Lie derivatives act as derivatives in $t, \varphi$ respectively.
 Therefore the states in the bulk $|\psi_{m, n }\rangle$ created by the corresponding oscillators have quantum numbers

-To obtain the map of these states to that in the $CFT$, let use first identify the state corresponding to the primary in the CFT.
+To obtain the map of these states to that in the $CFT$, let us first identify the state corresponding to the primary in the CFT.
 This must have the lowest energy and smallest possible angular momentum.
 It is clear from (\ref{waveqn}), this must be the state $|\psi_{1, 0} \rangle$.
-The corresponding vector valued wave functions can be read out from table \ref{low lying states} and are given by
+The corresponding vector-valued wave functions can be read out from table \ref{low lying states} and are given by

-The behaviour of this state under the action of the lowering operators can be explicitly computed and results in
+The behaviour of this state under the action of the lowering operators can be explicitly computed, and results in

-Since the isometries of $AdS_3$ map to the global $SL(2, R)\times SL(2, R)$ symmetries of the CFT, we can identity this state to be the primary.
+Since the isometries of $AdS_3$ map to the global $SL(2, R)\times SL(2, R)$ symmetries of the CFT, we can identify this state as the primary.
 From (\ref{statqn}), we can read out the quantum numbers of the primary in the CFT and identify

-where the labels $|h, \bar h \rangle$ are the left moving and right moving weights of the CFT primary.
-Note that as expected the CFT primary dual to the vector has spin $1$ \footnote{ As we have mentioned earlier we have chosen to work with $M>0$.
+where the labels $|h, \bar h \rangle$ are the left-moving and right-moving weights of the CFT primary.
+Note that, as expected, the CFT primary dual to the vector has spin $1$ \footnote{ As we have mentioned earlier, we have chosen to work with $M>0$.
 Had we taken $M<0$, we would have obtained the lowest energy state to be dual to the primary $\Big| 1, 1+ \frac{|M|}{2} \Big\rangle$.
-This can be seen by going through the same analysis with $M\rightarrow -M$} .
+This can be seen by going through the same analysis with $M\rightarrow -M$ }.

 Now that we have identified the quantum numbers of the lowest lying state, and the isometries of the $AdS_3$ with that of the CFT, the states $|\psi_{m, n } \rangle$ for arbitrary $(m, n )$ must be related to the primary by the action of the raising operators $(L_{-1})^{n_1} L_{-1}^{n_2} $ on $|\psi_{1, 0 }\rangle$.
-Let us verify that this is indeed the case for a few low lying states.
-Again by explicit computation, it can be shown that
+Let us verify that this is indeed the case for a few low-lying states.
+Again, by explicit computation, it can be shown that

-The wave functions $A_\mu^{(2, 0)}$ are listed in table \ref{low lying states}, therefore we have
+The wave functions $A_\mu^{(2, 0)}$ are listed in table \ref{low lying states}.
+Therefore, we have

 which corresponds to the relation